Olentangy Park: Leo and Elmer Heanlein (1929–1937)

+After Closing

+Olentangy Park closed at the end of its 1937 season.
+In 1938, the L.L.
+LeVeque Company purchased the Olentangy Park property to build Olentangy Village.
+The Haenlein Brothers sold some of the park's rides and equipment while moving the Grand Carousel, the remaining Ferris wheel, the Airplane ride (the Circle Swing), the Dodgem, the Rifle Range, and others to their Zoo Park in Powell, Ohio.
+The skating rink became the offices of Zoo Park.
+Zoo Park was sold to the Gooding Amusement Company in 1956 after Leo Haenlein's death.
+After a few attempts to purchase Zoo Park, the Columbus Zoo and Aquarium abandoned negotiations in 1976.
+The city purchased Zoo Park in 1981 and turned it over to the Columbus Zoological Association, to be operated along with the zoo.
+The grounds were turned into Wyandot Lake Amusement Park in 1984 and later Zoombezi Bay.

 Olentangy Park remnants

 In 1940, a bowling alley, the Olentangy Lanes, was constructed on the site of the Park's parking lot.
 It was destroyed by fire on Oct.
 27, 1980.
-The park's "castle gate" and theatre remained until 1940.
-Both were destroyed by fires.
-The only remaining building is the park's office and zoo keeper's quarters.
-The stone building is located at the curve of North Street.
-It has been divided into six apartments.

-Some of the Park's original wrought iron fencing can still be seen along the northern side of North Street from High Street to the curve at the stone office house.
-This fencing, with its distinctive "O" pattern, was duplicated in the 1950s along North High Street.
-The same portion of North Street was the Park's original walk up entrance.

-The foundation of the Park's "Canoe Club" and the steps that once led up to the Park's theatre are partly hidden in the banks of the Olentangy River, north of Ackerman Road.
-The concrete foundations of the wooden walking bridges crossing the picnic ravines are visible on either side of the ravine's streams.
-The former picnic ravine itself is located behind a tanning salon on North High Street.
-It is overgrown and filled with garbage.

 The 1914 Mangels-Illions carousel

-Olentangy Park's 1914 Mangels-Illions carousel was moved in the 1930s to Scioto Ranch Park, the location that later became part of Wyandot Lake Amusement Park near the Columbus Zoo.
+Olentangy Park's 1914 Mangels-Illions carousel was moved in the 1930s to Scioto Ranch Park/Zoo Park, the location that later became part of Wyandot Lake Amusement Park near the Columbus Zoo.
 It continued to operate, though in deteriorating condition.
 In 1999 it was removed from Wyandot Lake and Carousel Works Inc. was commissioned to undertake a costly restoration.
 The carousel resumed operation in spring 2000, housed in a climate controlled building at the Columbus Zoo and Aquarium.
 There, in the first month of operation, 42,000 customers paid $1 each to ride it.

 On July 28, 2004, the carousel celebrated its one millionth rider since being restored and moved to the zoo.

 Swimming pool

-The Olentangy Park swimming pool added in 1917 survived for decades even after the closure of the park as a functioning part of the Olentangy Village apartment complex.
-In 1996, the pool was reduced to half its former size to make room for new apartment buildings, and finally, in 2002, the remainder of the pool was filled in to create new village space.
+The Olentangy Park swimming pool added in 1917.
+It was halved in 1996 and completely filled in during 2002, to allow expansion of residential areas.